 I finished the last day having fish and chips with a friend/colleague at my airport hotel.
 We covered handwriting and life after death–how’s that for a mix?!

 BTW, compliments to LHR Hilton Garden Inn, whose bed was the most comfortable ever.
 It helped me prepare for the 10.5 hour flight the next day, which felt twice that long (can you sleep on a plane?
 I cannot.
 Ever).

 Heathrow is the size of a city, and not such a small one.
 If I ever go back, Gatwick will be my choice of airport.
 The flight was good (considering my dislike of flying), and all went smoothly when I arrived at LAX Customs.
 Trump didn’t stop me coming back into the country.
 My very good friend Raul Melendez arrived at the curb to drive me home.
 Even Lexie the Evil Cat welcomed me back.

 If I wrote all about the trip I’d fill a book.
 Speaking of which, I’m already working on the outline for Claudia Rose’s next outing, DEAD LETTERS.
 Of course you know my next book is going to feature some of this scenery, right?
 Oh!
 And my next audiobook, DEAD WRITE, will be out any day now.

 Thanks if you read all this.
-I loved every minute of my trip, but thrilled to be back in my own chair at the keyboard.
+I loved every minute of my Big European Adventure, but am thrilled to be back in my own chair at my keyboard.